 - Refined Coconut Oil - Coconut oil is the BEST replacement for butter or other non-dairy fat products.
 It's really wonderful.
 You can use unrefined coconut oil too, it'll just give your biscuits a slight coconut taste.
 It's not bad, trust me.
 But the REFINED coconut oil has NO coconut flavor, so I usually opt for that.

-- The Combination of Baking Powder & Baking Soda – putting these two together really gives this biscuit the extra boost it needs to be TALL and gorgeous!!
+- Baking Powder & Baking Soda - putting these two together really gives this biscuit the extra boost it needs to be TALL and gorgeous!!

 Measure out your almond milk into a small bowl and add 1tsp of apple cider vinegar and mix well.
 This is your vegan Buttermilk!
 Let this curdle a bit while you prepare the flour mixture (Photo 1).

 Sift dry ingredients together (Photo 2) and use a fork to 'cut' in the coconut oil creating a slightly lumpy flour mixture (Photo 3 &4).
 Add the vegan buttermilk to the flour mixture and use fork to gently mix together until no dry spots.
 (Photo 5).

 Turn the biscuit dough onto a well flour surface and gently pat to 1 ½ in. thickness.
 Cut with biscuit cutter or cup.
 (Photo 6-7).